-- 33.1 Where the ACD uses the commitment approach for the calculation of global exposure, it must: - ensure that it applies this approach to all derivative and forward transactions (including embedded derivatives as referred to in section 15 (Derivatives: general)), whether used as part of the Company's general investment policy, for the purposes of risk reduction or for the purposes of Efficient Portfolio Management in accordance with section 29 (Stock lending); and - convert each derivative or forward transaction into the market value of an equivalent position in the underlying asset of that derivative or forward (standard commitment approach). - The ACD may apply other calculation methods which are equivalent to the standard commitment approach. - For the commitment approach, the ACD may take account of netting and hedging arrangements when calculating global exposure of the Company, where these arrangements do not disregard obvious and material risks and result in a clear reduction in risk exposure. - Where the use of derivatives or forward transactions does not generate incremental exposure for the Company, the underlying exposure need not be included in the commitment calculation. - Where the commitment approach is used, temporary borrowing arrangements entered into on behalf of the Company in accordance with section 34 need not form part of the global exposure calculation.

-The ACD uses the commitment approach to calculate the global exposure for the M&G Dividend Fund, M&G Recovery Fund and M&G Smaller Companies Fund.
+- 33.1 Where the ACD uses the commitment approach for the calculation of global exposure, it must: - ensure that it applies this approach to all derivative and forward transactions (including embedded derivatives as referred to in Section 15 (Derivatives: general)), whether used as part of the Sub-fund's general investment policy, for the purposes of risk reduction or for the purposes of Efficient Portfolio Management in accordance with Section 30 (Stock lending); and - convert each derivative or forward transaction into the market value of an equivalent position in the underlying asset of that derivative or forward (standard commitment approach). - The ACD may apply other calculation methods which are equivalent to the standard commitment approach. - For the commitment approach, the ACD may take account of netting and hedging arrangements when calculating global exposure of a Sub-fund, where these arrangements do not disregard obvious and material risks and result in a clear reduction in risk exposure. - Where the use of derivatives or forward transactions does not generate incremental exposure for the Sub-fund, the underlying exposure need not be included in the commitment calculation. - Where the commitment approach is used, temporary borrowing arrangements entered into on behalf of the Sub-fund in accordance with Section 34 need not form part of the global exposure calculation. - The ACD uses the commitment approach to calculate the global exposure for the M&G Global Emerging Markets Fund.